-Disclaimer: This document was prepared to support the deliberations at the WHO consultation on potential therapies and vaccines (September 2014).
-All reasonable precautions have been taken by WHO to verified the information contained in this publication.
+Disclaimer: This document was prepared initially to support the deliberations at the World Health Organization's (WHO) consultation on potential Ebola therapies and vaccines (September 2014).
+All reasonable precautions have been taken by WHO to verify the information contained in this publication.
 However, the published material is being distributed without warranty of any kind either expressed or implied.
 The responsibility for interpretation and use of the material lies with the reader.
 In no event shall the WHO be liable for damages arising from its use.
-A revised version for dissemination will be prepared including information gathered during the above-mentioned consultation.
 It does not constitute a formal publication of WHO.